wix-incubator/wix-code-docs/guides/getting-started.md

 ## Step 4: Add Code

+> Note:
-> Notes
+>
-> * All the code for this example is added to a single page on the site.
+> All the code for this example is added to a single page on the site.
 In this section we divided the code into short blocks followed by explanations.
 To see the complete code for this example without comments, [scroll down](https://support.wix.com/en/article/corvid-by-wix-hello-world-example#example-code) to the end of the tutorial.

 To add the code: